 You can progress to a Higher Level Apprenticeship, HNC or Foundation Degree or to any further specific training as required by your employer.
 Ultimately you can take your studies to degree level.

-This programme can pave the way for rewarding careers in Surveying, Site Management and Civil Engineering.
+This programme can pave the way for rewarding careers in building or quantity surveying, site management, project management, estimating or buying.